initcron/cicd-labs/chapters/git.md

  git commit -am "adding files created with spring boot generator" git log
 ```
-### Three trees of git-Working,staging,commit :-
+### Three trees of Git

-Previously you are added and commited all files using git command, now you are going to learn about three trees of git.
+Previously you  added and committed all files using git commands.
+Lets learn what happened when you did that by understanding the three trees of git.

-Once you are in your working directory, you added the file to staging area and then you commited that file to commit tree.we added picture below for your best understanding.
+  * You began by tracking the files in working directory
+  * then added those to the staging area and
+  * then started tracking with git by  adding those to  commit tree.

+Following image should explain this process

 ![](./images/gittree.png)

 git logs will shows you commit history and git status show you new file or untracked file in your directory. you just add one more file in your working directory `README.md`and then check your git status after that commit that using reset.

 ```
  git add README.md
  git status